google/blockly-samples/plugins/field-bitmap/README.md

   the specified value on all browsers._)
 - `"colours"` to override the default colours, Default values:
   `{filled: '#363d80', empty: '#fff'}`
-- `"showButtons"` to show or hide the "Randomize" and/or "Clear" buttons.
+- `"buttons"` to show or hide the "Randomize" and/or "Clear" buttons.
 If either is omitted, the button will be shown.
 Default values:
   `{randomize: true, clear: true}`